juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Plotting the cycle~ signal</i></div>

-When changing the frequency of the cycle~ object, the computer "plays" through the sample at that frequency.
+When changing the frequency of the cycle~ object, the computer considers the sampling rate and calculates how fast or slow it needs to go through the table to get that target frequency.

 If we wanted to make a custom waveform, an easy way to do that is to draw directly on the waveform~ object by setting it to "draw mode".
 You can change the mode by sending it a message `(mode draw)`, allowing you to draw the buffer content by clicking and holding the mouse on the object.